 From what we know, if there is an additional review manipulation infraction, the seller account will be BANNED.
 The kiss of death.
 Unfortunately, we’ve seen this happen to two major accounts and I imagine many others (we did not dig into the data around account suspensions/bans, we’ve merely heard of these instances through the grapevine).
 Unfortunately, we do not have any specific information around the why behind these accounts being shut-down by Amazon.

-How To Move Forward With Reviews
+How To Move Forward With the Amazon Review Policy Changes

 The problem with any definitive suggestions in moving forward on Amazon, especially when it comes to reviews, is that we are not 100% confident in where the line of appropriate behavior versus non-ToS compliant behavior falls.
 If all of our questions could be answered, or the ToS was completely comprehensive, then as a company, we’d feel much more confident in providing a “best review strategy”.